*Disclaimer* This is not medical advice. This is just what I wish we could have found when we were in a crises to know what to do and what to expect.

 In severe cases your medical team may suggest hospitalization.
 They are suggesting this because they feel like they need to insure your safety and get you immediate help.
 This is the best way to insure both those things.

 Most importantly do not stay silent.
-Advocate for yourself until you get the help you need to heal.
+Advocate for yourself or have a family member, support membe do so until you get the help you need to heal.